Ireland women's national field hockey team

 The Ireland women's national field hockey team is organised by Hockey Ireland and represents both the Republic of Ireland and Northern Ireland in international women's field hockey competitions, including the Women's Hockey World Cup and the Women's EuroHockey Nations Championship.
 They have previously competed in the Women's Intercontinental Cup, the Women's Hockey Champions Challenge, Women's FIH Hockey World League and the Women's FIH Hockey Series.
+The team also competes at the Summer Olympics, though it officially only represents the Republic of Ireland then (using the Republic's flag and national anthem), while still selecting players from the entire island.

 On 2 March 1896, Ireland played England in the first ever women's international field hockey match.
 Ireland were finalists and silver medallists at the 2018 Women's Hockey World Cup and competed at the 2020 Olympic tournament.

 History

 Early years

 The Irish Ladies Hockey Union was established in 1894.
 On 2 March 1896 they organised and hosted the first ever women's international field hockey match when Ireland defeated England 2–0 at Alexandra College.

 Tournament record

 Olympics

 Ireland have qualified for the 2020 summer olympics Olympic Games.
 They were invited to enter the inaugural 1980 tournament but did not participate because of the boycott.
 Between 1991 and 2012 Ireland competed in Olympic qualifiers.
 In 2012 they reached the final of a qualifying tournament but lost 4–1 to Belgium.
 Ireland attempted to qualify for the 2016 Summer Olympics via the 2014–15 Women's FIH Hockey World League.
 However they failed to qualify after losing out to China in a penalty shoot-out during a tournament in Valencia.